jb-the-dev/we-love-films/README.md

 # WeLoveMovies

 ## Description
-The purpose of this app is to build the server side of a React app that would allow users to navigate through a selection of movies and their associated movie theaters & reviews.
+The purpose of this project was to build the server side of a React app that would allow users to navigate through a selection of movies and their associated movie theaters & reviews.

 This work represents the first full back-end application developed by JB.
 The tools and skills implemented were PostgreSQL, Knex, CORS, RESTful API structure, and Express.